Your Guide to NYC Inauguration Weekend Protests

-A protest outside Trump Tower planned by Michael Moore, Mark Ruffalo and Alec Baldwin is scheduled for 6 p.m. the night before the Inauguration.
-Per the NY Daily News, Mayor de Blasio, Rosie Perez, and Rev. Al Sharpton are reportedly expected to attend as well.
+A protest outside Trump Tower planned by Michael Moore, Mark Ruffalo, and Alec Baldwin is scheduled for 6 p.m. the night before the inauguration.
+Per the NY Daily News, Mayor de Blasio, Rosie Perez, and Reverend Al Sharpton are reportedly expected to attend as well.

-The January 21st NYC Women’s March will be kicking off at 11:00 a.m. at Dag Hammarskoljd Plaza (47th Street between 1st and 2nd Avenue).
-The march route will go down 2nd Avenue to 42nd Street, where it will turn west and continue to 5th Avenue, then up to Trump Tower at 56th street.
+The January 21 NYC Women’s March will be kicking off at 11 a.m. at Dag Hammarskjold Plaza (47th Street between First and Second avenues).
+The march route will go down Second Avenue to 42nd Street, where it will turn west and continue to Fifth Avenue, then up to Trump Tower at 56th Street.
 Over 75,000 people are expected to attend.

 If you’re planning on taking part in any or all of the above protests, the Cut has created an extensive preparation guide for the Women’s March on Washington that may prove helpful.